Cryptographic approach to Quantum Metrology: Appendix B: Soundness of the Protocols

-where $P_1$, $P_2$, $Q_1$ and $Q_2$ are summed over $\mathcal{P}_m$, and an asterisk indicates the complex conjugate.
-At first glance this formulation is much more complicated than the original, however using the single Clifford twirl lemma, Eq.~(\ref{eqn:1CliffordTwirl}), the only non-vanishing terms are when $P_1=P_2$ and $Q_1=Q_2$
+where an asterisk indicates the complex conjugate.
+At first glance this formulation is much more complicated than the original, however using the single Clifford twirl lemma, Eq.~(\ref{eqn:1CliffordTwirl}), the only non-vanishing terms occur when $P=Q$